 The City of Galesburg is dedicated to hiring firefighters who are committed to the compassionate and professional delivery of emergency medical and fire suppression services to the citizens of this community who depend on them.
 We want men and women who are personally dedicated to doing a complex job and doing it right.

 The City of Galesburg Board of Fire and Police Commissioners conducts all testing and hiring of sworn personnel (firefighters) for the Galesburg Fire Department.
 The testing process includes a physical agility test, written test, and an oral interview.

-License: Candidate shall be able to safely and competently operate a motor vehicle and be properly licensed to do so.
+- Driver’s License: Must possess a valid driver’s license; be able to safely and competently operate a motor vehicle and to obtain Class B non-CDL within 12 months following appointment.